geoserver/geoserver/doc/en/user/source/community/ogc-api/features/index.rst

    The above built-in examples are for GeoServer |release|, please check for any changes when upgrading GeoServer.

-The templates for listing feature content are shared between OGC API services.
 To override a template used to list features:

 #.
-Use the directory in the location you wish to override:
+Use the directory in the location you wish to override (can be general, specific to a workspace, datastore, or feature type):

    * :file:`GEOSERVER_DATA_DIR/templates`
    * :file:`GEOSERVER_DATA_DIR/workspace/{workspace}`
    * :file:`GEOSERVER_DATA_DIR/workspace/{workspace}/{datastore}`
    * :file:`GEOSERVER_DATA_DIR/workspace/{workspace}/{datastore}/{featuretype}`
-   * :download:`ogc/features/landingPage.ftl  </../../../../src/community/ogcapi/ogcapi-features/src/main/resources/org/geoserver/ogcapi/v1/features/landingPage.ftl>`

 #.
 Create a file in this location, using the GeoServer |release| examples below: